ERS Trustee Elections and Appointments

 - selecting third-party administrators of health insurance and other benefit programs and

 The Board also manages the Texa$averSM 401(k) / 457 Program and oversees the ERS Retirement Trust Fund, which invests state, agency and member pension contributions.

 Trustee appointments and terms

-Board member Ilesa Daniels, whose term is expiring this year, holds one of three seats elected by ERS members and retirees.
-Three other Board members are appointed, one each by the:
+Board trustee Catherine Melvin, whose term is expiring this year, holds one of three seats elected by ERS members and retirees.
+The three other Board members are appointed, one each by the:

 - Speaker of the Texas House of Representatives and